cwcentral/CarND-Capstone/README.md

 1. Launch correctly using the launch files provided in the capstone repo.
 The launch/styx.launch and launch/site.launch files will be used to test code in the simulator and on the vehicle respectively.

 Note the site.launch did not transmit traffic light waypoint information.
-Thus the course code isincomplete.
+Thus the course code is incomplete.
 I have a flag called USE_WAYPOINT_PUBLISHER when set to false bypasses the traffic light waypoint requirements.